About

 Hi, my name is Omowonuola [uh-mon-woh-nu-oh-lah] but you can call me Ola (uh-la or HOLA)!!

 I have spent most of my career using open geospatial data and technology to make communities visible and enable data-driven development.
-My work focuses on improving data availability across Africa to support local decision-making mostly for (1) electrification planning and (2) in humanitarian sector - where I currently work.
+My work focuses on improving data availability across Africa to support local decision-making mostly for (1) electrification planning and (2) in humanitarian sector - where I currently worked.

 Direction